Using K&W Block Seal

 - You can let the K&W block seal to remain in your cooling system for the next 24 hours before you flush it out.

-- Reinstall some of the components you had earlier removed like the radiator cap and refill your coolant reservoir with fresh liquid.
+- Reinstall some of the components you had removed, like the radiator cap, and refill your coolant reservoir with fresh liquid.

 Symptoms of Engine Block Cracks